-GOV 300 Political Parties, Elections, and Voting Behavior (3) (DD).
+GOV 300 Political Parties, Elections, and Voting Behavior (3) Sp (odd-numbered years).
 Evolution of the American two-party system; place of the interest group in decision making through interaction with executive and legislative branches.
 Prerequisites: GOV 101 and 110.
 LAS Computer Literacy.